Oil prices fall on world markets

 Oil prices have decreased on the world markets.

-On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.65 to trade at $70.34, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) decreased $0.54 to stand at $60.88.
+On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.14 to trade at $68.55, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) fell $0.37 to stand at $58.26.

 © Content from this site must be hyperlinked when used.